-The Group calculates the amount of impairment as the difference between the recoverable amount and its carrying value If there is any objective evidence that the investment in associates are impaired.
-The estimation of recoverable amount requires the Group to make an estimate of fair value less cost of disposal, the expected future cash flows and selection of appropriate inputs for valuation.
+The Group calculates the amount of impairment as the difference between the recoverable amount and its carrying value if there is any objective evidence that the investment in associates are impaired.
+The estimation of recoverable amount requires the Group to make an estimate of fair value less cost of disposal and selection of appropriate inputs for valuation.